melli79/melli79.github.io/post/02peifandsmurfs/index.md

 # 3. "16" is smurf-smurf

-There is still a problem left:  16 ist not "4-smurf", but `n` should be reduced to 1 and the suffix is "smurf-smurf".
+There is still a problem left:  16 is not "4-smurf", but `n` should be reduced to 1 and the suffix is "smurf-smurf".
 We can get there with the following code:

 ```Python
   def smurfify(n :int) -> str: